aws-amplify/amplify-ui-swift-liveness/HostApp/README.md

 ```

 ## Running Sample App
 The sample app depends on a real device camera to capture videos.
-Open the sample app in XCode and deploy the app onto a real device.
+Open the sample app in Xcode and deploy the app onto a real device.